maazahmadkhan2/AuthFlow/replit.md

 # Overview

-This is a single-page authentication system built with React and Express that provides dual authentication methods: traditional email/password authentication and Google OAuth integration.
-The application features a modern, responsive UI built with shadcn/ui components and Tailwind CSS, with MySQL database integration and fallback to in-memory storage for development.
+This is a single-page authentication system built with React that uses Firebase for authentication.
+The application provides email/password registration/login and Google OAuth sign-in.
+It features a modern, responsive UI built with shadcn/ui components and Tailwind CSS.
+The backend includes MySQL database integration with fallback to in-memory storage for development, primarily used for session management and additional user data storage.

 # User Preferences